Women Fear Him; Fish Love Him – 87 Fish on MAL Heavys

 Twitter: www.twitter.com/bobmaindelle

 ABOUT SKIFF: SKIFF trips have been provided to military families at no charge since May of 2009.
 SKIFF is funded by donations from Austin Fly Fishers, The McBride Foundation, & Austin Subaru.
-S.K.I.F.F. provides children of military personnel separated from their families by duty commitments with the opportunity to fish.
-SKIFF trips are also provided to Gold Star families who have lost their service member.
-In mid-2019, SKIFF began providing trips to kids of bona fide disabled veterans.
+S.K.I.F.F. provides kids of military members separated from their families by duty commitments with the opportunity to fish.
+SKIFF trips are also provided to Gold Star families who have lost their service member, and kids of bona fide disabled veterans.
 I conduct these 3.5 hour adventures on Belton Lake and Stillhouse Hollow Reservoir year ’round.
-Call or text 254.368.7411.
+Call or text 254.368.7411 to make your reservation.

 WHERE WE FISHED: Stillhouse Hollow Reservoir